 “The ultimate objective is not to establish a degrowth economy—the goal is to establish an economic system which is in line with biological limits,” Dr. Nicolas Kosoy, a professor in Ecological Economics at McGill University, tells Quartz.
 “It would be achieved through small-scale practices on a community level.”

-“The ultimate objective is to establish an economic system which is in line with biological limits.”
 In a degrowth economy, resource-intensive production and consumption would incrementally decrease.
 As GDP in a growth economy depends in part on these activities, there would be some negative impact.
 However, as Dr. Francois Schneider, a prominent degrowth researcher, wrote in the Journal of Cleaner Production in 2010: “What happens to GDP is of secondary importance; the goal is the pursuit of well-being, ecological sustainability and social equity.
 GDP can go down and nevertheless other dimensions of life can improve.”

 Kolsoy, an advocate of degrowth economics, notes that changing the goals of work—and allowing people to work less—would be one quality of life perk.
 “You’ll see full employment.
 People will earn what they need in order to have a full life and all essentials will be covered publicly [by the state].”

 Sure, we won’t be able to update our phones every 22 months, waste 40% of the food we produce, or compulsively shop for new clothing.
 However, we’ll have more time.
 As a paper by the Center for Economic and Policy Research demonstrates, significant reductions in greenhouse gasses could be achieved with workers adopting a 3 or 4-day work week.